 Did you know?

-Our bones keep growing and strengthening until around our late 20s, when they are at their thickest and strongest.
-This is what doctors call our peak bone mass.
+Our bones keep growing and strengthening until our late 20s, when they are at their thickest and strongest.
+This is what’s called our peak bone mass.
 Then by our mid-30s, our bones start to lose calcium faster than they store it – and so gradually lose their strength.
-This is a normal part of getting older and it happens to everyone.
+This is a normal part of getting older and it happens to everyone, but there are steps we can take through exercise and diet that can help to slow these changes.

 You can find out more about a healthy diet for bone health from the Royal Osteoporosis Society